PyJobShop

 Adds a machine to the model.

-add_renewable(capacity: int, name: str = '') Renewable
+add_renewable(capacity: int, breaks: list[tuple[int, int]] | None = None, *, name: str = '') Renewable

 Adds a renewable resource to the model.

-Adds a non-renewable resource to the model.
+Adds a consumable resource to the model.

-add_task(job: Job | None = None, earliest_start: int = 0, latest_start: int = MAX_VALUE, earliest_end: int = 0, latest_end: int = MAX_VALUE, fixed_duration: bool = True, name: str = '') Task
+add_task(job: Job | None = None, earliest_start: int = 0, latest_start: int = MAX_VALUE, earliest_end: int = 0, latest_end: int = MAX_VALUE, allow_idle: bool = False, allow_breaks: bool = False, optional: bool = False, *, name: str = '') Task

 Adds a task to the model.

-add_mode(task: Task, resources: Machine | Renewable | NonRenewable | Sequence[Machine | Renewable | NonRenewable], duration: int, demands: int | list[int] | None = None) Mode
+add_mode(task: Task, resources: Machine | Renewable | Consumable | list[Machine | Renewable | Consumable], duration: int, demands: int | list[int] | None = None, *, name: str = '') Mode

 Adds a processing mode to the model.